andre-caldas/sempraque/content/point-free/basic_idea-040-dual_of_sober.md

 title: Basic Idea: dual of being sober 🍻
 date: 2025-06-10
 category: point-free topology
-tags: basic idea, filter, sober
+tags: basic idea, filter, sober, prime, ideal, dual
-summary: An alternative definition for the concept of "sober".
+summary: Alternative definitions for the concept of "sober".
 ---

 In a